QuazChick/bedrock-wiki/docs/concepts/emojis.md

     </form>
 </div>

+_Alternatively, you can obtain the letter/symbol with the help of this [Glyph Web Tool](https://nhanaz.github.io/glyph/) made by @NhanAZ._

 ### Emoji Positioning

 -   To position an emoji upwards/downwards, simply move it up/down within its own emoji slot.